by Dr. Lawrence Wilson

 - Try not to rub the eyes.
 Instead, if an eye hurts, stop what you are doing, wash your hands, and hold the eye closed by pushing in and down on the eyelash.
 Then blink the eye a number of times.
 This can often dislodge dust particles and other foreign bodies from the eyes.

-- Swimming pools and hot tubs are often contaminated and easily spread eye infections.
-These are best avoided completely.
+- Swimming pools and hot tubs are almost always contaminated with bacteria and viruses.
+They often spread eye infections.
+They are best avoided completely.

 - Ideally, donÕt put things in the eyes, including contact lenses.
 Use eye drops only if needed for an illness.

-- Always read or work in good light.
+- Always read and work in good light.
 Reading or working in poor light is hard on the eyes.

 - When using a computer or phone, have good background light.
 This is much easier on the eyes.